ITT-25/assignment-08-replicating-team-lila/documentation.md

 ## 3.4 Fingertip to Key Mapping and Digital Piano Keyboard

-TODO: explain that the digital keyboard is mathematically defined and stretched to fit the area defined by the markers.
-Since (explained in 3.3) the hand landmarks are perspective transformed to that area as well we can simply compare the key positions with the fingertip positions to determine which key is pressed.
+Using the area defined by the ArUco markers, the digital keyboard automatically builds itself with the given number of octaves.
+The position of the keyboard continuously updates itself as well as its size depending on the ArUco markers, making it possible to put the markers closer or farther away in order to scale the keyboard accordingly.
+Since the hand landmarks are perspective transformed to the keyboard area (see [3.3](#33-inverse-hand-landmark-perspective-transformation)), simply reading out the fingertip coordinates and comparing them to the piano key coordinates allows us to determine whether a fingertip is within the boundaries of a key.

 ## 3.5 Key Press Detection